 This is a variably-seeded globose, ovoid or pyriform climacteric berry, 2-5-10cm in diameter, with a small remnant 4-5 lobed calyx at the apex.
 Skin colour changes from green to yellow when ripe and flesh can be white, yellow, salmon or pink, enclosing the small seeds.
 Some selected varieties, often triploids, have very few seeds; others have been chosen for different sugar to acid ratios.
-Edible flesh contains about 15% carbohydrates, good fibre and vitamin A levels and several times the level of vitamin C as citrus with most being close to the skin.
+Edible flesh contains up to 15% carbohydrates, good fibre and vitamin A levels and several times the level of vitamin C as citrus, with most being close to the skin.
 It has higher levels of lycopene than watermelon.

 Seedlings may take 2-5 years to begin flowering, grafted plants less.
 Depending on climate and conditions, fruit can take 4-6 months to mature.
-Dessert fruit are usually harvested when half-coloured ripe, and with care as they're easily bruised.
-These can then be stored for 2-3 weeks at 8-10°C; at 20°C this reduces to about a week.
+Dessert fruit are usually harvested when half-coloured ripe, and handled with care as they're easily bruised.
+They can then be stored for 2-3 weeks at 8-10°C; at 20°C this reduces to about a week.
 Well-managed mature trees are very productive and can yield more than 60kg/tree over a staggered harvest season.

 They are consumed fresh or in dried forms, and as purees and juices per se or in baked products.
 Their high pectin content means they readily set jams and jellies.

-Medfly is the worst pest and will require baiting and spraying to control; thrips and root-knot nematodes may also cause problems.
+Medfly is the worst pest and will require baiting or spraying to control; thrips and root-knot nematodes may also cause problems.
 Diseases include anthracnose, made worse in humid environments, with other possibilities being blossom end rot and guava wilt.

 In south west WA these plants are super productive.
 To avoid wastage and in addition to fresh consumption, you'll have to develop appropriate processing and storing strategies if you can't give away bucket loads of fruit.
-Medlly will have to be controlled.
+Medfly will have to be controlled.
 Endeavour to obtain a named cv rather than a seedling of unknown parentage with variable production and fruit quality.